is-apricot-oil-a-carrier-oil

 Introduction

-What Defines a Carrier Oil?
+What Is a Carrier Oil?

 Carrier oils, also known as base oils or vegetable oils, are used to dilute essential oils and "carry" them to the skin in a safe manner.
 They are derived from the fatty portions of a plant, usually from the seeds, kernels, or nuts.
 Carrier oils are generally cold-pressed and have little to no scent, making them an ideal medium for essential oils not just in skincare but also in aromatherapy.